josephwb/turboMEDUSA/README.md

 	phy <- read.nexus("treeFileName"); # for nexus-formatted tree(s)

 Richness information.
 Optional.
 Only required if your tree(s) has incomplete sampling.
 If so, tips will represent sampled species + unsampled species.
-I gather you know this, but let me know if you require further explanation.
+I gather you know this, but let me know if you require further explanation (and see [these slides](https://sites.google.com/site/macroevolutioninr/course-materials/MEDUSA_intro.pdf)).
 The richness file (I prefer comma-delimited myself) should contain two columns, with the column names of "taxon" and "n.taxa".
 Read in as:

 	richness <- read.csv("richnessFileName"); # for comma-delimited data
 or